-This course is for Typescript developers who are eager to learn how to build modern, robust, and testable front-end applications.
+For Typescript developers eager to learn modern, robust, and testable front-end applications.

 In this 5-day (4h/day) workshop we will explore a handful of techniques to test frontend applications using pure typescript in combination with jest, testing-library and cypress, we will primarily use react apps as examples but the techniques are generally usable with any other framework.